CNC milling machine

 For this machine you'll always need to make an appointment.
 Take into account that this machine is not available on a daily basis and cannot be used for all projects.
 This will always be decided by the FabLab manager.

-When your (Inkscape) file is ready, you can pass in the FabLab by on a Friday between 9 and 11 am to have you file checked by the FabLab manager (do you want to be sure that he's present on that day, it's best to give us call on beforehand).
+As soon as your inkscape file is ready, you can pass by in FabLab on Fridays between 9 and 10 am in order to have your file checked by the FabLab manager (you want to be sure he's there that day, you can always give us a call on beforehand).

-When the file is okay, an appointment is made for the milling itself (we usually try to plan this on a Friday after 10 am).
+When the file is okay, an appointment for milling will be made asap (we try to plan the milling on Fridays after 10 am).